What You Need to Know About Cyclones in Wallis and Futuna

 The Dangers of Cyclones

-Another danger can be contaminated tap water, although we recommend that you always filter (with a Lifestraw bottle, for instance) or boil tap water in Wallis and Futuna unless you know your accommodation is treating the water - see Is the Water Safe to Drink in Wallis and Futuna?
+Another danger can be contaminated tap water, although we recommend that you always filter (with a Lifestraw bottle, for instance) or boil tap water in Futuna, at least.
+See Is the Water Safe to Drink in Wallis and Futuna? to learn more about drinking tap water in the territory.

 How to Prepare for a Cyclone